Visual and Performing Arts Courses: Fall 2024

 3 Credit Hour(s)

-An exploration of pictorial composition in two-dimensional representation with emphasis on the basic elements of design.
+An exploration of two-dimensional composition with emphasis on the elements and principles of design.
 Limited to BFA, BS Art and BS Art Ed majors only.
 (UG)

 ART 104: Foundation Design II